Desktop virtualization: System architectures

 Desktop virtualization implementations are classified based on whether the virtual desktop runs remotely or locally, on whether the access is required to be constant or is designed to be intermittent, and on whether or not the virtual desktop persists between sessions.
 Typically, software products that deliver desktop virtualization solutions can combine local and remote implementations into a single product to provide the most appropriate support specific to requirements.
 The degrees of independent functionality of the client device is necessarily interdependent with the server location and access strategy.
 And virtualization is not strictly required for remote control to exist.
 Virtualization is employed to present independent instances to multiple users and requires a strategic segmentation of the host server and presentation at some layer of the host's architecture.
 The enabling layer—usually application software—is called a hypervisor.

 Remote desktop virtualization

 Remote desktop virtualization implementations operate in a client/server computing environment.
 Application execution takes place on a remote operating system which communicates with the local client device over a network using a remote display protocol through which the user interacts with applications.
 All applications and data used remain on the remote system with only display, keyboard, and mouse information communicated with the local client device, which may be a conventional PC/laptop, a thin client device, a tablet, or even a smartphone.
 A common implementation of this approach involves hosting multiple desktop operating system instances on a server hardware platform running a hypervisor.
-Its latest iteration is generally referred to as Virtual Desktop Infrastructure, or "VDI" (note that "VDI" is often used incorrectly to refer to any desktop virtualization implementation).
+Its latest iteration is generally referred to as Virtual Desktop Infrastructure, or "VDI" ("VDI" is often used incorrectly to refer to any desktop virtualization implementation).

 Remote desktop virtualization is frequently used in the following scenarios: